-2. Separate, but related.
-Other users use more precise definitions that distinguish between fog computing and edge computing.
+2. Separate, but related terms.
+Other users employ more precise definitions that distinguish between fog computing and edge computing.

-The OpenFog Consortium -- an industry group that includes Cisco, Intel, Microsoft and Princeton University -- argues that fog refers to a broad IT architecture that creates a complex web of dynamic interconnections.
+The OpenFog Consortium -- an industry group that includes Cisco, Intel, Microsoft and Princeton University and is now part of the Industrial Internet Consortium -- argues that fog refers to a broad IT architecture that creates a complex web of dynamic interconnections.
 These interconnections can extend from edge devices to the cloud; shared local compute and storage resources, such as IoT gateways; and other edge devices.

 According to OpenFog, fog computing, which is also called fog networking and fogging, standardizes cloud extension out to the edge, encompassing all the space and activity between the two.

 In OpenFog's view, fog computing always uses edge computing.
 Edge computing, however, might or might not use fog computing.
-Also, by definition, fog includes the cloud, while edge does not.
+Also, by definition, fog includes the cloud, while edge doesn't.

-3. Location, location, location.
+3. Terms depend on location.
 Still other IT pros say the use of fog computing vs. edge computing depends specifically on the location of the distributed compute and storage resources.
-If processing capabilities are embedded directly within a connected endpoint, they call that edge computing.
-But if intelligence resides in a separate network node stationed between an endpoint and the cloud, such as a local node or IoT gateway, then it's fog.
+If processing capabilities are embedded directly in a connected endpoint, they call that edge computing.
+But, if intelligence resides in a separate network node stationed between an endpoint and the cloud, such as a local node or IoT gateway, then it's fog.